Ear Cleaning Methods Used by Dr. Srour

 Microsuction is another effective technique for removing earwax.
 Microsuction can also be referred to as ear vacuuming and this is a common removal process.
 There is a thin nozzle that fits in your ear, powered by a suction machine that then dislodges and removes wax.
 This procedure often only lasts a few minutes and is faster than irrigation.
 A patient may feel slight suction, or hear crackling or squeaking while the machine is working.

 Nothing smaller than your elbow should ever be placed in your ear.
-Cotton swabs can push the ear wax deeper into your ear canal, cause physical damage, puncture a hole in the eardrum, or cause an ear infection.
-Cotton swabs can also damage the sensitive structures behind the ear canal that can lead to deafness, vertigo nausea, and in extreme cases loss of taste or facial paralysis.
+Cotton swabs can push wax deeper into the canal, increasing the risk of blockage, infection, or damage to the eardrum.
+Inserting objects into the ear canal can also harm delicate inner ear structures and even cause temporary or permanent hearing loss, vertigo, nausea and in extreme cases loss of taste or facial paralysis.

 Our Locations